MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 # * a48e1bb Add Cooper, Tapper and Wallace
 ```

+You can see the same commit from the *woke* branch now on the *main* branch.

 ## Interactive Rebase

 Rebasing is a procedure that affects the history of a branch.
 As mentioned